hanyulo/knowledge/javascript/javascriptInfo/06_advanced_working_with_functions/closure.md

 <img src="./assets/lexical_environment_inner_outer.png">

+* if variable is not found
+  * strict mode: throw error
+  * non-strict mode: an assignment to an undefined variable creates a new global variable

 ## Caveat
 ### One call – one Lexical Environment
 * invoking a function create a lexical environment
 * invoking same function multiple times, each invocation has its own lexical environment.
+* -> create private variable.

 ### Lexical Environment is a specification object
 * we can't get it and manipulate it.